 The areas of your body with the most circulation can see faster results, whereas areas with low circulation can take longer, like lower wrists, hands, lower legs and feet.

-Tattoo removal works by eliminating the fragmented ink particles via the body’s natural cleaning system.
-The healthier the individual, means the quicker the results.
+Tattoo removal works by eliminating the fragmented ink particles via the body’s natural cleansing system.
+The healthier the individual means the quicker the results.
 So, for someone who smokes and drinks regularly, the process can be slower.
 This is because your body is having to deal with so many other toxins.

 Give your immune system a boost before a tattoo removal treatment, to help prepare your body.
 In short, drinks lots of water, eat healthy foods and get plenty of rest before and after a laser tattoo removal treatment.

 We need to look at the amount of ink applied by the tattoo artist.
 Is the tattoo ink quite dense?
 Is there a lot of ink?
 If so, this could result in needing more treatments to remove.